slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On hiring and being hired

-Hire likable persons that «get shit done» but only retain the best.
+Hire most but only retain likable persons that «get shit done».

 > *'Two valid methods: hiring on culture contribution and hiring on culture matching.'*

+> *'Is it better to be good at many things or great at one thing?
+To be an entrepreneur you need to know a little about a lot of things.
+To be employed, you'll do better as a specialist.
+If you pick the right specialization.'*

 How to keep talented people?
 Respect them.
 You'll never respect them if you don't pay them accordingly.